-Public notifications of supplement risks from adulterated products promoted for arthritis and other diseases have recently been issued by the Federal Trade Commission (FTC) and Food and Drug Administration (FDA).
-These agencies have discovered misbranded and tainted dietary supplements that contain hidden pharmaceutical ingredients, and some that make illegal drug claims.
+Public notifications of supplement risks from adulterated products promoted for arthritis and other health disorders have recently been issued by the Federal Trade Commission (FTC) and Food and Drug Administration (FDA).
+The agencies discovered misbranded and tainted dietary supplements that contain hidden pharmaceutical ingredients, and some that make illegal drug claims.

 These agencies are responsible for protecting the American consumer of supplement risks from harmful products currently sold in the marketplace.
 Dietary supplements can be beneficial to your health—but they can have supplement risks.
 The FDA does not have the authority to review dietary supplement products for safety and effectiveness before they are marketed, according to the FDA webpage, Dietary Supplements: What You Need to Know.